eferbarn/Simple-Solidity-Contracts/README.md

   * After deploying, provide receiving addresses and corresponding shares to the `distribute` function!
   * Can be deployed on all EVM-based networks.
 * Modified on Tuesday, November 07, 2023
+---
+<h2>12. ䷺ <a href="./Contracts/Distributor.sol">Distributor</a> </h2>

+* Deploy the famous disperse app on every EVM-based network you want!
+* Modified on Tuesday, Thursday 09, 2023